Code-Institute-Submissions/TobinStonelake-ms2/temporary_ReadMe.md

 ### Content

-All content has been written by the author and if any quotations or images have been used they have been referenced directly within the content.
-This is through the Harvard referencing system, as it is the method that was used when creating the content in the first place.
+All content has been written or created by the author.
+This includes all music, images and text found across the site.

 ### Media

-Any media that has been used across the site has either been created by the author, or via royalty-free images found on sites such as Pixabay.
+Any media that has been used across the site has either been created by the author, on Reason Studios or with Canva.
-Any images that do not conform to this have been directly referenced towards.

 ### Acknowledgements